Neighboring rights royalties

-You earn neighboring rights royalties if your recording is being play on:
+You earn neighboring rights royalties if your recording is being played on:

-**Currently the terrestrial radio in the United States are not required to pay royalties on behalf of the master recording.
+**Currently terrestrial radio in the United States is not required to pay royalties on behalf of the master recording.
 They only have to pay royalties on behalf of the underlying composition used.

 Thanks for reading.
 Please rate the article below.